 “Do you like fish’n’chips?” he asked with a boyish enthusiasm as they reached the cool clear air outside.
 “It’s my new favourite!”

 “Mine, too,” she agreed happily, hooking her arm in his and happily letting him lead her to where ever he wanted to go.

-Romantic Shorts thanks you for joining us for Alexandra Meryn’s The Allure Of The Half-Naked God.
-Please feel free to visit Alexandra Meryn’s Romantic Shorts Author’s Page to learn more about this talented writer.
-You can leave a comment for Alexandra, other readers, or Romantic Shorts using the reply form below, our contact form on our Contact Us page, or by sharing this story with friends and family using the share buttons below.
+Romantic Shorts thanks you for joining us for Alexandra Meryn’s The Allure Of A Half-Naked God.
+Please feel free to visit Alexandra Meryn’s Author’s Page to learn more about this talented writer.
+You can leave a comment for Alexandra, other readers, or Romantic Shorts using the comment form below, our contact form on our Contact Us page, or by sharing this story with friends and family using the share buttons below.